livepeer/docs/docs/video-miners/core-concepts/roles-and-responsibilities.md

 A broadcaster selects orchestrators to send work to based on these factors.
 Hence, an orchestrator's earning potential depends on their performance in these areas.

-An orchestrator can perform transcoding with the additional capability of outsourcing transcoding to one or many transcoders commonly referred to as a [transcoding pool](/video-miners/core-concepts/pools).
+An orchestrator running a combined orchestrator/transcoder can perform transcoding with the additional capability of outsourcing transcoding to one or many transcoders, commonly referred to as a [transcoding pool](/video-miners/core-concepts/pools).
 They are similar to how PoW mining pools outsource PoW hashing to one or many separate miners.

 ### Running an Orchestrator